ismailbentabett/Screamer/README.md

 Before running the project, ensure that you have the following prerequisites installed on your machine:

 - .NET SDK 7.0 or later
-- SQL Server (or SQL Server Express) with a new database created
+- SQL Server (or SQL Server Express) with a new database created named 'Screamer'

 ## Getting Started